Kehrlann/spring-hibernate-custom-validation/README.md

 is postgres-specific and hence not supported by Hibernate.

 ## TODO
-[x] Docker file to launch a DB on start
+- [x] Docker file to launch a DB on start
-[x] Define a schema, do a liquibase migration
+- [x] Define a schema, do a liquibase migration
-[x] Add seeds to the DB
+- [x] Add seeds to the DB
-[ ] Showcase a "COUNT" query with @Formula
-[ ] Showcase a DISTINCT ON jdbc template query + @Transient field [ ] Showcase a DISTINCT ON native query, with a custom validator
+- [x] Have fun with JoinFormula
+- [x] Have fun with Native Queries (e.g. Postgres DISTINCT ON)
+- [x] Implement a custom SchemaValidator